johlym/johnathan-org/src/_posts/2015-10-02-the-difference-four-years-makes-part-2-disk-io.md

 title: 'The Difference Four Years Makes: Part 2: Disk IO'
 slug: the-difference-four-years-makes-part-2-disk-io
 featured: false
-og_title: 'The Difference Four Years Makes: Part 2: Disk IO – Johnathan.org'
-og_description: This is something I’ve been waiting to see for a long time.
-As you’re aware, I’ve been using a four year old Macbook Pro for quite some time (placed the order i
-meta_title: 'The Difference Four Years Makes: Part 2: Disk IO – Johnathan.org'
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2015-10-02 15:52:14.000000000 -07:00
 ---

-This is something I’ve been waiting to see for a long time.
-As you’re aware, I’ve been using a four year old Macbook Pro for quite some time (placed the order in June 2011) and today I’ve finally made the upgrade to a 2015 of the same make and model.
+This is something I've been waiting to see for a long time.
+As you're aware, I've been using a four year old Macbook Pro for quite some time (placed the order in June 2011) and today I've finally made the upgrade to a 2015 of the same make and model.

 The one thing I was excited to see the most above all else is the disk I/O speeds.

-Let’s compare…
+Let's compare…

 Before: